 The flashing "Don't Walk" or upraised hand symbol is a warning to people who have not yet entered the intersection that it's too late to safely cross the street before the traffic signal changes and allows cars to proceed.
 Pedestrian signals are timed to allow adequate time for people who have already started walking to safely cross the street.

-Where buttons are available to pedestrians, traffic signals are timed for cars, not for people on foot.
+Traffic signals are timed for cars, not for people on foot.
 If you do not activate the pedestrian signal by pushing the button, the traffic light will not give you adequate time to safely cross the street.
-You only need to push the button once for it to be activated, but pushing more than once does no harm.
+You only need to push the button once to activate the signal, but pushing more than once does no harm.

 Can I count on a safe crossing if I carefully follow the pedestrian signals?